frictionlessdata/frictionless-py/docs/framework/detector.md

 ## Sample Size

 By default, Frictionless will use the first 100 rows to detect field types.
-This can be customized.
-The following code will be slower but the result can be more accurate
+Including more samples by increasing sample_size can improve the inference.
+However, it will be slower, but the result will be more accurate.

 ```python script tabs=Python
 from frictionless import Detector, describe